 BISA is pleased to award the Susan Strange Book Prize for the best book published in any field of International Studies during the course of the 12 months up to 31 December 2013.
 The aim of the Prize is to honour the work of Susan Strange and also to recognise the best current work being conducted in the discipline.

-Susan was, and remains, one of the most influential figures in British international studies.
+Susan was, and remains, one of the most influential figures in British International Studies.
 She held a number of key academic posts including the Montague Burton Chair in International Relations at LSE.
 Susan was a founding member and first Treasurer of the British International Studies Association (BISA) and the first female President of the International Studies Association (ISA) in 1995.

 Eligibility and Criteria

 • Nominated books must be in the field of international studies.

-• The deadline for submission is 12 February 2013.
+• The deadline for submission for nominations is 17 January 2014.

-• The Prize will be awarded at the 2013 Annual Conference, and includes a cheque to the value of £500.
+• The Prize will be awarded at the 2014 Annual Conference, and includes a cheque to the value of £500.
 The Association reserves the right not to make an award in any particular year.